Pants distances of knotted surfaces in 4-manifolds: Lower bounds for L(T)

-First, suppose that a curve $x$ is fixed along $\lambda$ and either bound a cut disk in some $\Dcal_i$ or separates a once-holed torus in $\Sigma$.
-If that is the case, we can modify $\Sigma$ as in the proof of \autoref{thm:ogawaV1} to get multisections of smaller complexity $(g,b)$.
-Moreover, since $\lambda$ is a loop, such curves $x$ must move at least twice along $\lambda$ in two distinct disk sets $\Dcal_{i_0}$ and $\Dcal_{i_1}$.
-Given that $\Lcal^*(\Tcal)=2$, we conclude that at most one such $x$ can exist.
-In what follows, we will find more than one such curve which will let us to apply the inductive step just described.
+Suppose that a curve $w$ is fixed along $\lambda$ and either separates a once-holed torus in $\Sigma$ or bounds a cut disk in some $\Dcal_i$.
+If this is the case, we can modify $\Sigma$ by cutting along $w$ as in the proof of \autoref{thm:ogawaV1} to get multisections of smaller complexity $(g,b)$ and induct.
+In what follows, we show that we can always find such a $w$ to cut along.

-\textit{Case 1:} For all $i$, $g=k_i$ and $b=c_i$.
-Here, all tangles are the same and the multisection is completely decomposable with $\Lcal^*(\Tcal)=0$.
+\textbf{Case 1}: For all $i$, $g=k_i$ and $b=c_i$.
+Here, all tangles are the same and the multisection is completely decomposable with $\Lcal_n^*(\Tcal)=0$.

-\textit{Case 2:} There exists $i_0$ with $b>c_{i_0}$.
+\textbf{Case 2}: There exists $i_0$ with $b>c_{i_0}$.
 By \autoref{lem:cut}, there exists a cut curve $x$ in some efficient defining pair.
-As discussed in the previous paragraph $x$ moves twice along $\lambda$.
+As discussed above $x$ moves twice along $\lambda$.
 Without loss of generality, $x\mapsto y$ in $\Dcal_1$ and $x\mapsto y'$ in $\Dcal_i$ (see \autoref{fig:case2}).
-We focus on the 4-holed sphere, depicted in \autoref{fig:case2bc}(a) where the move $x\mapsto y$ occurs.
+We focus on the 4-holed sphere, depicted in \autoref{fig:case2bc}(a), where the move $x\mapsto y$ occurs.
 Since $x$ bounds a cut disk for $T_1$, exactly one of $\{z_1,z_2\}$ (resp. $\{z_3,z_4\}$) bounds a cut disk for $T_1$ and the other curve compresses due to parity.
 If one of these cut curves is essential in $\Sigma$, it will be fixed along $\lambda$ and we can apply the inductive step.
 Thus, without loss of generality, we assume that $\{z_1,z_3\}$ bound once-punctured disks in $\Sigma$ and $\{z_2,z_4\}$ bound compressing disks in $T_1$.
 In particular, there is a shadow $s$ of $T_1$ passing through $z_1$ and $z_3$ once and disjoint from $z_2$ and $z_4$.

 In what follows, we will study the behavior of $y$, $z_2$, and $z_4$ along $\lambda$.
 These sub-paths are formed by efficient defining pairs so they only contain $A$-moves and $S$-moves.
 By construction, $z_2$ and $z_4$ cannot participate in $S$-moves as each of them cobound a once-punctured annulus with $x$.